Vieques and Culebra Travel Guide

 While the rest of the mainland rings with the adrenaline rush of Latin America, this pair of palm-fringed islands has the laid-back vibe of the Caribbean.
 Neither has much traffic—in fact, you won't find a single traffic light on either island.
 High-rise hotels haven't cast a shadow on the beaches.
 And there are no casinos, fast-food chains, strip malls, or most other trappings of modern life.
 "Barefoot" is often part of the dress code at the casual restaurants, and the hum you hear in your room more likely than not comes from a ceiling fan rather than an air conditioner.
 Things happen here poco a poco—slowly, at the islanders' easy pace.

-Vieques has a wide variety of lodgings, from surf shacks across from the beach to boutique hotels high up on secluded hillsides.
-There's something here...read more
+Vieques has a wide variety of lodgings, from surf shacks across from the beach to boutique hotels high up on secluded... read more

 Most of the restaurants on Vieques and Culebra are casual.
-Because even the most formal restaurants on the islands are on covered terraces or in open-air...read more
+Because even the most formal restaurants on the islands are on... read more

 Things To Do in Vieques and Culebra

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.